Observable CMB B-modes from Cosmological Phase Transitions: -mode Polarization Signal

-Tensor perturbations lead to temperature anisotropies in the CMB.
 When photons scatter with free electrons, quadrupole anisotropies in the temperature distribution are transformed into polarization of the scattered photons.
 The majority of CMB polarization is generated during recombination, since afterwards the number density of free electrons drops sharply and Thomson scattering ceases to be efficient.
 Here, we make the simplifying assumption that all polarization is generated in this last scattering event.
-This approximation will be relaxed in Sec.~\ref{sec:PTfromPT}, where we compute the angular $B$-mode spectrum exactly using the Boltzmann solver {\tt CLASS} \cite{Lesgourgues:2011,Blas:2011}.
+This approximation is relaxed in the results of the main text, where we compute the angular $B$-mode spectrum exactly using the Boltzmann solver {\tt CLASS} \cite{Lesgourgues:2011,Blas:2011}.
 The purpose of these formulas is simply to provide intuition as well as a semi-analytic check of our results.

 Consider initially unpolarized photons which arrive along direction $\hat{n}'$ to the point $\vec{x}$, where they last scatter at conformal time $\tau$.
 Letting $\hat{n}$ be the direction of observation and $\tau_0$ be the conformal time today, we can write $\vec{x} = (\tau_0 - \tau)\hat{n}$.
 A tensor perturbation $h_{ij}(\tau,\vec{k})$ gives the following contribution to the temperature anisotropy $\Theta \equiv \Delta T/T$, which can be written \cite{Rubakov:2017}